CMS comparison 2025: The most popular content management systems

 Grav

 Content management systems are generally based on databases.
-If users visit a website, then the corresponding entry in the database is accessed.
-Nowadays, a few CMS break with this tradition and get by without a database.
-Instead, these systems save all important information in files and then save these in a corresponding directory structure.
-One such CMS without a database is Grav, for which you only need a web server with sufficient storage space and at least PHP 7.3.6.
+When users visit a website, the corresponding entry in the database is accessed.
+Nowadays, there are some systems that break with this tradition and get by as a CMS without a database.
+Such systems save important information in files and then save these files in a corresponding directory structure.
+An example of a CMS without a database is Grav.
+With this CMS, you only need a web server that has sufficient storage space and (at least) PHP 7.3.6.

-Grav places a high value on speed, but doesn’t disregard the aesthetic aspect.
-On the official website, you can find both the installation data (a small ZIP archive) as well as over 100 themes that can be used to customize the design.
-You can also extend the functionality with more than 350 plugins, with which you can set up the backend for administration work, for example.
-If you don’t want to assemble all settings and extensions yourself, you can also use a skeleton: A preconfigured package that already contains sample websites.
+Grav places a high value on speed but doesn’t disregard aesthetics.
+On the official website, you can find installation data (a small ZIP archive) as well as over 100 themes that can be used to customize the design of your website.
+You can also extend your website’s functionality with more than 350 plugins.
+For example, you can set up a backend where you can perform administrative tasks.
+If you don’t want to assemble all the settings and extensions yourself, you can also use a skeleton, which is a preconfigured package that already contains sample websites.

 Pros | Cons |